 The butt implants recovery period usually lasts between 4 to 6 weeks, after which the patients can return to their daily activities.
 During the recovery period, the patient may feel some pain while sitting down, which can be eased with painkillers.
 In around 6 to 8 months, the scar will be almost invisible and all the tissue in the operated area will be completely recovered.

 Butt implants complications can include the following:

 ● Sciatic nerve damage

-The patient usually feels discomfort and pain in the first few days after the surgery.
-Some patients experience nausea from anaesthesia.
-Inflammation and swelling are also very common in the first 1-2 weeks after the buttock implants surgery.
+The patient may feel discomfort and pain in the first few days after the surgery.
+Some patients may also experience nausea as a side effect of anesthesia.
+Inflammation and swelling are also very common in the first 1-2 weeks after this buttock enhancement operation.

 A survey based on 129 buttock implant patient reviews sets the satisfaction rate at 76%.
-The satisfaction rate for fat transfer patients is 69.7%.
+The satisfaction rate for the patientswho received fat transfer is 69.7%.

-Butt implants do not leak and will last as long as the patient wishes.
-The full results of the procedure are visible in around 8 to 12 months.
-If no complications develop in the first 6 months, then the butt implants are safe for 10 to 20 years.
+Butt implants do not leak when placed by experienced plastic surgeons and stay as long as patients do not want to be removed.
+The exact results of the procedure can be seen in about 8 to 12 months.
+If no complications occur in the first 6 months, butt implants are safe for 10 to 20 years.

 Butt Implants Vs. Fat Transfer – What Is the Difference?